gUBII/importcsv/README.md

 turnpoint-budgeter       # standalone budget export helper
 ```

+## GUI Highlights
+- Launches in full-screen (zoomed/maximized) mode and keeps a scrollable layout so the Directive Console, status panels, and log feed stay visible even on smaller displays.
+- Client Discovery controls (Find Purgeable Clients + Bundle Download actions) stay hidden until valid credentials are configured, preventing accidental bundle jobs with empty credentials.
+- Buttons reuse the existing logging/status system so you get toast + log updates as the purgeable dataset or bundles are generated.

 ## CLI Usage & Batch Purging
 - Running `python importcsv.py` still prompts for a single client ID, but now the CLI stops when a duplicate purge is detected.
 Pass `--force-duplicate` to override the guard, or `--no-duplicate-prompt` to fail fast without user input.
 - To automate multiple clients, provide a CSV manifest (`client_id,client_name,package`).
 A template lives at `client_manifest.example.csv`; copy it to `client_manifest.csv` or pass the path via `--manifest`.